jeffreyyoo/SICER-2/README.md

 ### Requirements
 #### Python Version
 Unlike the original version of SICER, SICER 2.0 runs in **Python 3**.
 Please use Python 3 to install and run SICER 2.0.
-The program should work with most of versions of python3.
+The program should work with most of versions of Python 3.

 #### Libraries
 Numpy and Scipy are required to run SICER.
 Please have these installed before installing SICER.